Safely Unclog Sewer Lines

 • If the clog is inside, it isn’t caused by a cross bore and you can proceed.

-• If the sewer clog is outside, there is a chance it is due to a cross bore.
+• If the sewer clog is outside, use caution and assume it is due to a gas line bored through the sewer line.
+Do not attempt to unclog it yourself.
 To avoid a potential gas leak, call a plumber, PSE&G at 1-800-880-PSEG (7734), or NJ One Call at 811.

 • If you don’t know where the blockage is, you need to find out before proceeding.